 Decide on a niche for your site – Blogging for beginners

-Fixing on the niche prior to starting a site has a distinct advantage of owning a niche specific domain.
+Fixing on the niche prior to starting a site has a distinct advantage of owning a niche-specific domain.
 Initially, when I started I knew I wanted to focus on travel(Hence the name Roving Heart) but I wasn’t sure of the particular niche I would like to specialize in.
 Along the way, I realized that adventure, experiential travel, budget travel, and lifestyle is what strikes a chord with me.

 The more specific you are, the better it is for your blog.
-For instance – travelling with a pet or underwater adventures or personal finance.
+For instance – traveling with a pet or underwater adventures or personal finance.
 However, there is a proliferation of sites on every topic these days.
 Find the one that you are passionate to contribute on.

 Buy a domain – Blogging for beginners

 Once you have figured out your category and niche, use sites like Name Mesh for domain name suggestions.
 Try out GoDaddy or BlueHost to buy a domain.
 Most of the sites usually provide a domain name for free for a year when you buy hosting from them.
 The more unique your domain name is, the better chances you have of finding a domain for a cheap rate.
 So try to think outside the box.
-Such as travelingin2017.com would be only restricted to 2017, so keep in mind to have a domain which works for the long-term.
+Such as travelingin2017.com would be only restricted to 2017, so keep in mind to have a domain that works for the long term.
 Domain name renewal costs around $15 per year after the first year.